 Using a multimeter, check for approximately 12V between the negative (-) terminal of the battery [#2] and the RED wire connected to terminal #3 of the compressor isolating switch.
 Test while spade terminals are still connected.
+Was 12V detected?

 NO Switch fault or switch not turned 'ON'.
 Replace switch or toggle switch to 'ON' position.